DenOfEquity/SchedRide/README.md

 	* *x*: step / (total steps - 1)
 	* *phi*: (1 + sqrt(5)) / 2
 	more may be added later
+* *custom list* log-linear interpolates a user provided list in the form [n0, n1, n2, ...]

 Support for Euler Dy and Euler SMEA Dy samplers requires that the relevant extension be installed.

+### alt scheduling for HiRes ###
+There are standard methods for adjusting the scheduler during hires fix:
+	1. **(default)** multiply step count by the denoising strength, then use that number of steps from the end of the normally calculated schedule.
+	2. **(if the option to always use the specified number of steps is enabled)** divide step count by the denoising strength, generate a new schedule of this length, then use the last step count from this new schedule.

+This method takes another, even simpler, approach.
+Multiply sigma_max by the denoising strength, generate schedule based on that.
+Denoise factor now operates more predictably, IMO.

 ---
 ## to do? ##